If the tests you had at the GP surgery

 Free and total PSA test

-- The test is only suitable for men who have a PSA level between
+not used that often.
+The test is only suitable for men who have a

 A urine test called a PCA3 test

-- Your doctor or nurse will massage your prostate and then take a
+Your doctor or nurse will massage your prostate then ask you to

-urine sample.
-Cells from the prostate pass into the urine where
+give a urine sample.
+Cells from the prostate pass into the urine

-they can be examined later with a special genetic-based test.
+where they can be looked at with a special test that looks at your

 Back to contents